sandialabs/QGIS-social-burden-plugin/README.md

 ## Roadmap
-If you are able to read this README, and there are features you'd like added, other changes, or suggested applications, let the corresponding developer know.
+If there are features you'd like added, other changes, or suggested applications, please let the corresponding developer know.

 ## Authors and acknowledgment